gazebosim/gz-transport/docs/nodesAndTopics/nodesAndTopics.rst

 A partition name is any alphanumeric string with a few exceptions.
 The symbol '/' is allowed as part of a partition name but just '/' is not allowed.
 The symbols '@', '~' and ' ' are not allowed as part of a partition name.
-Two or more consecutive slashes ('//') are not allowed
+Two or more consecutive slashes ('//') are not allowed.

 The default partition name is created using a combination of your hostname, followed by ':' and your username.
 E.g.: "bb9:caguero" .
 It's also possible to